NorwoodAndBrixtonFoodbank/nbf-website/README.md

 npm run dev:reset_supabase
 ```
 This
-- resets the Supabase database based on the migration files
+- resets the Supabase database based on the migration files and the seed data
 - create an admin user and a caller user
 - uploads the congestion charge postcodes to the local Supabase storage